ProsperWorks/redis-ick/README.md

 ** returns the results as an array
 * **ickcommit**: deletes members from the consumer set

-Reminder: all Redis commands are atomic and transactional, including Lua scripts which we write.
-This property is critical, but we leverage it only implicitly.
+Reminder: In general with few exceptions, all Redis commands are atomic and transactional.
+This includes any Lua scripts such as those which implement Ick.
+This atomicity guarantee is important to the correctness of Ick, but because it is inherent in Redis/Lua, does not appear explicitly in any of the Ick sources.

-## Proposal: The Ick Pattern

-    # in any process: whenever a document is dirtied
-    Ick.ickadd(redis,primary_key,Time.now.to_f,summary_key)

-    # in the indexer process:
-    batch = Ick.ickreserve(redis,primary_key,batch_size)
-    begin
-      process_batch_slowly(batch)
-      # burn down the primary it the batch succeeded
-      Ick.ickcommit(redis,primary_key,*members_of(batch))
-    rescue ex
-      # failover from primary to the bilge queue
-      Ick.ickadd(redis,bilge_key,batch)
-      # burn down the primary if we successfully wrote to the bilge
-      Ick.ickcommit(redis,primary_key,*members_of(batch))
-    end
-    # Note: if the batch failed and the add-to-bilge failed, we do not
-    # burn down the primary.
-Thus, we either succeed or writing into
-    # the bilge, we never fail without writing into the bilge (thus
-    # forgetting things).

-TODO: primary-vs-bilge not relevant to the public!!

-    # in the bilge aka retry indexer:
-    batch = Ick.ickreserve(redis,bilge_key,batch_size)
-    process_batch_slowly(batch)
-    # only burn down the bilge when successful
-    Ick.ickcommit(redis,bilge_key,*members_of(batch))

-Ick solves for failover via 2-Phase Commit protocol through **ickreserve** and **ickcommit**.
-If there is a failure during process_batch_slowly(batch), the next time time we call **ickreserve** we will just get the same batch - it will have resided unchanged in the consumer set until we get happy and call **ickcommit**.

-Ick solves the Forgotten Dirtiness Problem by virtue of **ickreserve**’s implicit atomicity and the fact that **ickcommit** is only ever called from the indexer and producers do not mutate the consumer set.

-Ick solves the Hot Data Starvation Problem by tracking not the most-recent dirty time of members, but rather their first-known dirty time.
-The longer entries stay in the consumer set, the more they implicitly percolate toward the poppy end regardless of how many updates they receive.
-Ditto in the consumer set.
-Provided nobody is calling **ickadd** with scores in the past, entries with the oldest will eventually end up in a reserved batch.

-## Fabulous Diagram:
+## Fabulous Diagram

-Here’s a coarse dataflow for members moving through an Ick.
+Here is a coarse dataflow for members moving through an Ick.

     app
     |